LIFE on the Stump: Classic Photos From the Campaign Trail

 But it’s also worth pointing out that, in some very elemental ways, pretty much all American political campaigns are very much alike, and (like circuses) they have looked and felt the same for as long as Democrats and Republicans have been vying for the House, the Senate, governors’ mansions and, of course, the Oval Office.

-Here, as the 2012 run for the White House enters its final lap, LIFE.com presents photos of American politicians on the campaign trail: famous leaders and largely forgotten pols shaking hands, kissing babies, eating everything put in front of them, traveling in planes, trains and automobiles in search of one more vote.
-It’s not pretty — but then, while it might highly entertaining, no one ever said that politics was an especially attractive endeavor.
+Here, as the 2014 midterm elections heat up, LIFE.com presents photos of American politicians on the campaign trail: famous leaders and largely forgotten pols shaking hands, kissing babies, eating everything put in front of them, traveling in planes, trains and automobiles in search of one more vote.
+It’s not pretty—but then, while it might be highly entertaining, no one ever said that politics was an especially attractive endeavor.